Hayk10002/MatMulAlgorithms/README.md

 ### Hybrid approach

 This algorithm splits the matrices into 4 smaller ones, the top left matrix size is picked to be the highest power of two smaller than the dimenstions of the matrices.
 The top left matrices are multiplied using Strassen's algorithm, and other multiplications are using the recursive method.
 Both Strassen's algorithm and recursive one stop subdividing the matrices at the moment when the whole multiplication of the submatrices can be done in the L1 cache, and then multiplies them with the cache-friendly naive method.

+### Multithreaded

+This divides matrices into 4 and then 16 submatrices and runs the hybrid algorithm on them.
+With some profiling with Intel VTune profiler, it was determined that in average about 4-5 cores are used in parallel.
+This is not that good outcome, so further improvements can be done.

 ## Benchmark results